vectorgrp/sil-kit-adapters-generic-linux-io/chardev/README.md

 # Chardev Demo and Adapter Setup
-This demo consists of two FIFOs which are connected to the SIL Kit via ``SilKitAdapterGenericLinuxIO`` as a SIL Kit participant.
+This demo consists of two FIFOs which are connected to the SIL Kit via ``sil-kit-adapter-generic-linux-io`` as a SIL Kit participant.
 These character devices are attached to the SIL Kit in the form of a DataPublisher/DataSubscriber.

 In the following diagram you can see the whole setup.
 It illustrates the data flow going through each component involved.
 ```